PaulleDemon/Django-SAAS-Boilerplate/readme.md

-# Django SAAS Boilerplate (production ready)
+# Django SaaS Boilerplate (production ready)
 Tired of writing Django project from scratch? use this django boilerplate to speed up your Django development and ship your product within few hours, instead of weeks or months.

-### Why use Django SAAS boilerplate?
+### Why use Django SaaS boilerplate?
 Using a Django saas boilerplate can save you a lot of time, which is a huge benefit.
 Most customers don't care if you start from scratch or use a template; they just want their problem solved quickly.
 Whether you use Django or another framework usually doesn't matter to them as long as the job gets done efficiently.

-This boilerplate can help you save hours of work, allowing you to launch your SAAS website in just a few hours.
+This boilerplate can help you save hours of work, allowing you to focus on core functionality of your  SaaS instead of spending a lot of time on setting up stripe, blog, login functionalities and landing page.

 **#CodeLessShipMore**